 An international production shot in English (it was also released in French and Italian versions, but Renoir always maintained that the English language version was the definitive), The Golden Coach came to Renoir after its original director, Luchino Visconti (a former assistant to Renoir), left over disagreements with producer.
 Renoir shot the film almost entirely on soundstages in Italy and chose a highly stylized and theatrical approach, directing his actors in the stylized “commedia dell’arte” mode and foregrounding the sumptuous but artificial sets with stage-like compositions.
 His camera moves in and out of a proscenium arch just to remind us that all the world’s a stage, but the film is hardly hemmed in by the frame.

 The Technicolor production is alive with color and energy and it bubbles with a vital performance by Magnani (whose proletariat passion overcomes her stumbling English, learned phonetically for the production), while Duncan Lamont is deceivingly subtle as the viceroy playing at love with Magnani.
 A farce with a melancholy soul, it’s a celebration of the magic of art and the craziness of the heart.
 Renoir described it as “not so much an Anglo-American film as a translation into English of a French film in the Italian style.”

-Amazon features Renoir’s preferred English language version.
-Add to watchlist.
+Amazon Prime Video and Criterion Channel presents Renoir’s preferred English language version.